fresh00x/ai-ethics-compliance-checklist-for-startups/README.md

 # ai-ethics-compliance-checklist-for-startups

-This comprehensive AI ethics compliance checklist is designed for startup founders to ensure their businesses adhere to ethical AI practices and guidelines.
-In this guide, we will cover key findings i
+This AI ethics compliance checklist is designed to help startup founders ensure their use of artificial intelligence adheres to ethical standards and best practices.

 ## Dataset Info